bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 We have merged the main Kotlin plugin for IntelliJ IDEA and the <em>Kotlin Extensions For Android</em> plugin.
 The latter is now obsolete as its functionality is available from the main Kotlin plugin.
 Also, we have added support for Android <strong>product flavors</strong>: now properties from different flavours are available in different packages.
-For example, if we have two flavors in the <code>build.gradle</code> file:
+For example, if we have two flavors in the `build.gradle` file:

 {% raw %}
 <p></p>